RajuProbStat/myFunc/README.txt

 the random observations are normal and a=3, b=4.

-The functions inside the R script "real_data_functions.R" have been used to find the observed test statistics values and the critical values for the test staistics Q_1,Q_2 and Q_3.
+The functions inside the R script "real_data_functions.R" have been used to find the observed test statistics values and the critical values for the test staistics Q_1,Q_2 and Q_3 for a given data sets.

 The sub folder "intermediate_results" contains ".RData" files of the intermediate results